precisely/ouracloud/docs/api-access/introduction.md

 ### 2. Client Access Token

 The client access token authentications are used to access Oura APIs on behalf of a client app rather than a user.
-This authentication can be used to make API calls when the user based authentication is not possible.
+This authentication can be used to make API calls for user/account management endpoints.
 For example: Creating a new user account from Oura mobile API.

-Currently, this is the only API endpoint available which can be accessed via client access token.

 **Request Method:** POST